andreasplesch/x_ite_dom/README.md

 This means the usual events such as 'click' or 'mouseover' are not available.
 However, there are similar events for x3d sensors albeit with other names (for example x3d_isOver).

-The onevent attributes are not available.
-Use el.addEventListener() instead.
+The onevent attributes or properties are not available.
+Use element.addEventListener() instead.

-The evt parameter provided to the callback function has these properties:
+The event parameter provided to the callback function has these properties:
 - detail.value: the value of the x3d field
 - detail.name: The DEF name of the dispatching node; empty if there is no DEF name.
 - detail.fields: an array of all fields of the x3d node with current values
 - detail.x3dnode: the x3d node object which originated the event (for advanced use)

 The dispatched events do not bubble back up, eg. usually there should be no need to stop propagation.
-The event listeners should be attached to the specific DOM elements which dispatches the event.
+The event listeners should be attached to the specific DOM elements which is the dispatch target of the event.

 To help with attaching listeners to sensors within inlines, a new 'x3dload' event is dispatched on the document target to signal when all inlines per scene are appended to the document.

 To help with debugging x3d event flow, a 'trace' attribute for the X3DCanvas element enables detailed logging of output events to the console.
 This is particularly helpful for ROUTE, Interpolator and event utility debugging.
+Since all output events are logged, tracing impacts performance.
+Remove the trace attribute to switch off.

 ## TODO